• Skip to main content

 Voluntary response bias is also known as self-selection bias where respondents possessing specific characteristics more willingly take part in the research than others.
 This happens when they have control over the study participation.
 Here the respondents are not neutral and most tend to lean towards one topic because they identify with it.

-Self-selection causes undesirable outcomes to the study and affects the rationality of the study.
-Voluntary response bias also occurs due to people’s desire to stay away from the topic, even though their opinions matter.
-Thus the results of the study represent only people who have strong opinions about the topic and leave out the rest, overrepresenting the sample.
+Self-selection causes undesirable outcomes in the study and affects its rationality.
+Voluntary response bias also occurs due to people’s desire to avoid the topic, even though their opinions matter.
+Thus, the study’s results represent only people who have strong opinions about the topic and exclude the rest, overrepresenting the sample.

 Example of self-selection/voluntary bias:

-Call-in TV or radio shows are the best examples of voluntary bias where only respondents interested in the topic dial-in and take part in the study.
+Call-in TV or radio shows are the best examples of voluntary bias, in which only respondents interested in the topic dial in and take part in the study.

-Survivorship bias too is a common type of sample bias where the researcher concentrates only on the sample that passes the selection criteria and ignores those who failed to pass.
-The problem with survivorship bias is that the results come in highly optimistic, thus not giving the whole picture to the researcher.
-The opinions of the variables that failed to make the criteria are ignored, making the results one-sided.
+Survivorship bias is a common type of sample bias in which the researcher concentrates only on the sample that passes the selection criteria and ignores those who fail to pass.
+The problem with survivorship bias is that the results are highly optimistic, thus not giving the researcher the whole picture.
+The opinions of the variables that failed to meet the criteria are ignored, making the results one-sided.
 A lack of visibility leads to a logical error and skews the end results.

 Example of survivorship bias: